piqueserver/piqueserver/doc/config-options.rst

 +++

 This section controls `SSH`_ "manhole" access to the server.
 This allows you access to a python shell.
-This is maily useful for debugging.
+This is mainly useful for debugging.
 If you don't know what you are doing, you should leave it disabled::

     [ssh]